hetfs/Pythonista/CODE_OF_CONDUCT.md

- # 🌐 Code of Conduct
+# 🌐 Code of conduct

 ## 📜 Our Pledge